powerhousepro69/videoinfox/readme.md

-videoinfox v.2.052   Video play is a clipboard copy away.
+videoinfox v.2.052 &nbsp; Where video play is a clipboard copy away.

 Note : Some screenshots below need updated.